jdulemba/CombineHarvester/Httbar/README.txt

     python scripts/batch_independent_scan.py 'jobid' 'outdir' 'parities' 'masses' 'widths' --runScan --twoPars --barlowBeeston --channels=lj

-    -creates condor.jdl file in 'jobid' that needs to be submitted with 'condor_submit condor.jdl'
+    -creates condor.jdl file in 'outdir' that needs to be submitted with 'condor_submit condor.jdl' -'jobid' is jobid from FNAL used to name templates

 2. Checking output root files for correctness: